Skip to main content

 • A Chop Move is permanent, meaning that a Chop Moved card should not be discarded for the remainder of the game.

 • The three simplest kinds of Chop Moves are listed below.
-(In levels 6 and 7, two additional common kinds of Chop Moves will be introduced: Tempo Clue Chop Moves (TCCM), and Scream Discard Chop Moves (SDCM).)
+(In levels 6 and 7, two additional common kinds of Chop Moves will be introduced.)

 Special Moves